 Yes, large-print copies of the programme are available upon request.

-All main sessions are in the same building so will require minimal walking.
+All main sessions are in the same building (MRC) so will require minimal walking.
 All floors are connected by both stairs and an elevator.
-A map is available on the Venue page.
+A floor plan is available on the Venue page.

-Some demonstration sessions may take place in another building (AudioLab), which is approximately a 10 minute walk at an average pace over level ground.
-More information regarding this will be added in future.
+Some demonstration sessions will take place in a satellite building (AudioLab), which is approximately a 10 minute walk at an average pace over level ground.
+A floor plan and a map are available on the AudioLab Demos page.

 A small amount of seating will be provided during break and poster sessions.

 Evening events will take place offsite.
-More information regarding travel to these events, including bus and taxi information, will be added to the Program page in the future.
+More information regarding these events will be added to the Events page in the future.

 Tea and coffee and fruit/sweet pastries will be provided during breaks, as well as buffet lunch on all days.
 A conference banquet will be held and can be selected/deselected during registration.
 Please let us know if you have any special dietary requirements so these can be catered for.